sugarcane1001/Book-Review-App/README.md

 # Book-Review-App

-This app allows users to search for books, read reviews, and share their own reviews of books they've read.
+This app allows users to search for books, read reviews, and share their own reviews of books.

 ## Project Highlights